Why Visit Museums?

 Egmore Government Museum!
+It is a cultural gem.
 I bet most of you haven’t been there.
 It is quite accessible through roadways.
 Being in the “almost center of Chennai”, it has vast collection of arts and artefacts and also various fun elements for you to see and enjoy.
 It is the 2nd oldest Museum in India.
 If this didn’t attract you, it is also the 10th oldest Museum in the WORLD, and, you still haven’t visited it?
 Not cool guys.
 You don’t have to be a kid to enjoy everything it holds inside.

 Its the house of culture and heritage which you have to visit at least once.
 From statues, sculptures, animal remains, moving dinosaurs(check out the instagram for the video) to the most beautiful showcase of arts and coolest old age weapons, pots and musical instruments in the anthropological section.
 There are a total of 6 buildings inside the complex, most of them are pretty old and artistic revealing with so much to see in the architectural style than just the museum collection.
 I have enjoyed looking at the architecture more closely as it is my third time.
 Every time, you get to observe something new, its not just with books but also with these heritage buildings.
 Its architectural aspects such as the widows, the ceiling, the doors and the staircases.
 You can get to notice more if you observe more than just seeing.